pyReef-model/RADWave/joss/paper.md

 Along with the documentation a series of Jupyter Notebooks are presented to illustrate the package capability. **RADWave** enhances the ease of access and analysis of altimeter data and is designed for researchers and industry focusing on offshore wave conditions globally.
 To the authors' knowledge, no open-source code currently exists that provides such capability.

-**RADWave** is currently been applied for the characterisation of wave climate and extreme events offshore the Great Barrier Reef and to determine the magnitude and resulting impacts of extreme wave events offshore One Tree Island, Great Barrier Reef.
+**RADWave** is currently being applied to the characterisation of wave climate and extreme events offshore the Great Barrier Reef and to determine the magnitude and resulting impacts of extreme wave events offshore One Tree Island, Great Barrier Reef.

 # Acknowledgements

-The authors acknowledge the Integrated Marine Observing System (IMOS) a national collaborative research infrastructure supported by Australian Government and the Australian Ocean Data Network portal (**AODN**) for encouraging and developing the culture of data sharing across the marine science community of Australia.
+The authors acknowledge the Integrated Marine Observing System (IMOS), a national collaborative research infrastructure supported by Australian Government and the Australian Ocean Data Network portal (**AODN**), for encouraging and developing the culture of data sharing across the marine science community of Australia.

 # References